sydnmc/yuru-web/README.md

 ![yuru-web](https://yui.yuru.ca/trn0rcd3o2.png)

 ## localization
-our system (mostly lilac) is currently working on translating every page on our site into japanese - and, thanks to the help of our lovely girlfriend, work for hebrew translations is also currently underway! however, this does not apply to sydney's pages, as those are no longer being maintained.
+our system (mostly lilac) is currently working on translating every page on our site into japanese, as well as a ton of other people maintaining translations into various different translations, shown below. however, none of these translations will include any of sydney's pages, as those are no longer being maintained.

 > english: 100% | pages are translated from english~